 Tapped by Julius Schwartz to help on the Green Lantern series O’Neil took the liberty of pairing Hal Jordan with Oliver Queen to represent the growing split in ideologies that would shape the late 1960’s and early 1970’s of the United States.
 Teamed with artist Neal Adams the two would tackle social issues that would garner headlines and interviews, but ultimately not the sales needed to keep the book in publication.

 Martin Nodell would define Green Lantern for the Golden Age and Gil Kane would define the character for the Silver Age, but the Bronze Age belongs to Neal Adams.
-Adams realistic style and approach to visual story telling put him in high demand and his versions of Green Lantern, Green Arrow and Batman became their iconic representations for an entire generation of readers.
+Adams’s realistic style and approach to visual storytelling put him in high demand and his versions of Green Lantern, Green Arrow, and Batman became their iconic representations for an entire generation of readers.

 Born in 1941 Adams would graduate from high school in 1959 just as Hal Jordan would emerge as the Silver Age successor to Alan Scott.
 Adams would try unsuccessfully attempt to find work in New York’s comic book industry until an image of The Fly that he left in his portfolio while applying for work at Archie Comics was chosen to replace one done by the book’s regular artist.
 This led to regular work at Archie where Adams performed a number of roles from writer to penciller to inker and letterer.

-A well received run on the Deadman character led to an assignment on Teen Titans which would have introduced DC’s first African-American superhero had it not been rejected by editor Carmine Infantino.
+A well-received run on the Deadman character led to an assignment on Teen Titans which would have introduced DC’s first African-American superhero had it not been rejected by editor Carmine Infantino.
 Freelancing at both DC and Marvel Adam’s realistic style would appear in Marvel books like the X-men series and The Avengers.
 It was at Marvel where Adams met writer Denny O’Neil and the two would later reunite at DC Comics when the two infamously tacked social issues in the “hard travelling heroes” run of Green Lantern and created John Stewart.
-Adams gritty realism paired well with O’Neil’s street level story telling and while the run failed to save the failing series their chemistry would go to great use in reviving Batman.
-Adams would work on both Superman vs. The Amazing Spiderman and Superman vs. Muhammed Ali before staring up his own company, Continuity Studios.
+Adams’s gritty realism paired well with O’Neil’s street-level storytelling and while the run failed to save the failing series their chemistry would go to great use in reviving Batman.
+Adams would work on both Superman vs. The Amazing Spiderman and Superman vs. Muhammed Ali before starting up his own company, Continuity Studios.